 There is a popular misconception about Germany – world war hang ups, typical German arrogance and stomach-churning cuisine.
-Whilst the nation have done their best to shake off the shadows of the past, their overt friendliness, generosity and all-round good nature will make visitors reconsider their impressions.
-And even the food’s not that bad!
+Whilst the nation have done their best to shake off the shadows of the past.
+Their unmistakeable friendliness, generosity and all-round good nature will make visitors reconsider their impressions.

 Travelling to Germany by Ferry

-Unfortunately Germany no longer has a direct ferry route, this means you need to go via one of it’s neighboring countries.
-Why not consider getting the ferry to Holland and France which will get you within a few hours drive of Germany.
+Unfortunately Germany no longer has a direct ferry route.
+You need to go via one of it’s neighbouring countries.
+Why not consider getting the ferry to Holland and France.
+This will get you within a few hours drive of Germany.
 There are direct trains from Amsterdam to Germany including a direct service from Amsterdam to Berlin.